raspberrypilearning/relax-stretch/en/step_8.md

 ## Challenge: Add your own exercise routine

 Well done!
-You have programmed a healthy, sit and stretch exercise program to keep yourself and others moving.
+You have programmed a healthy 'sit and stretch' exercise program to keep yourself and others moving.

 How would you like to improve your program?